sucharita1/surfs_up/README.md

 We can see that the weather was most comfortable i.e. between 72 degrees and 83 degrees in June for 22 days and in December for 12 days.

-So, we can see that temperatures are quiet reliable and predictable in Oahu even December month has some good days.
+Finally , we can see that temperatures are quiet reliable and predictable in Oahu even December month has some good days.
 Looks like a Surf n' Shake shop might be soon on the cards.